liquidinvestigations/node/docs/Configuration.md

 # Configuration

 The Liquid bundle can be configured by setting options in `liquid.ini`.
+See the [reference configuration file](../examples/liquid.ini) for a description of the different options.

 ## Maintenance